 Click on the headers below to learn more about each news update!

-Veterinary Center for Birds & Exotics will be hosting a reptile class on Saturday, February 28th from 1:30-2:30pm.
-We will be addressing your reptile questions along with the following:
+Veterinary Center for Birds & Exotics will be hosting 101 classes to help you better prepare to be an exotic pet owner.
+During the classes we will address your questions along with the following:

 - ...and more!

-We are also going to send you home with species-specific information about your pet, and a coupon to bring back for 10% off of your reptile's wellness exam!
+We are also going to send you home with species-specific information about your pet, and a coupon to bring back for 10% off of your exotic pet's wellness exam!

-Space is limited, so please call in advance to reserve your spot for the class.
+Space is limited, so please call in advance to reserve your spot for the classes.
 We hope to see you there!

 Rabbit Spay Discounts, Now Available!